FREE TESTS

 • Dependent Clause: A group of words that also contains a subject and a verb but does not make a complete thought.
 It can’t stand on its own as a sentence.

-• Ex: Although he went to the store
+• Example: Although he went to the store.

-Do you see how the second example contains ‘although’?
-‘Although’ is a subordinating conjunction, making the phrase dependent on what comes next.
-Also, just by looking at this phrase, you know something is missing.
+Do you see how the second example contains “although”?
+“Although” is a subordinating conjunction, making the phrase dependent on what comes next.
+Just by looking at the phrase, you know something is missing.

 Here are some other words that typically start dependent clauses: